 - And many more!

-submit online draft now!
+submit online now!

 Writing Center Director

 Amanda is the Writing Center Director and Associate Professor of Rhetoric and Composition in the Humanities & Sciences Department.
 Amanda enjoys collaborating with Cornish Peer Consultants, faculty, and staff to support Cornish writers.
 She also works as a consultant in the Writing Center and teaches writing courses in Research and Digital Writing.
 When not in the Writing Center, she enjoys reading sci-fi and fantasy, writing short stories and articles she only sometimes finishes, shamelessly binging on reality TV cooking shows, and puttering in her vegetable garden with fair-to-middling success.